patricksebastien/thereminacrayon/README.md

 - read serial in pd from uno theremin - prefering the midi firmware of uno + serial to midi
 - using rx-tx pin on arduino with open theremin (only pinb 0 is available) - meh
 - start pd with basic patch (sending osc xinput - serial comport etc)
-- configure midi in with foot pedal
+- configure midi in with foot pedal (fcb1010)
 - use tof - tats to send to pd (https://github.com/SofaPirate/AsciiMassage)
-- pd sampler (mtl) doesnt work, try with pd048 or simply use .coll text file

 ## CALIBRATION